Get Schooled

 College expenses

-College expenses are the things you will need to pay for as a college student, like housing, food, transportation, books and class fees, and more.
+College expenses are the things you will need to pay for as a college student, such as housing, food, transportation, books, and class fees.

 Contributor

 A contributor is anyone that provides information on your FAFSA.
-This includes a student, their parent(s), and the student’s spouse (only if applicable).
-All contributors are required to create a StudentAid.gov account (FSA ID) in order to complete their portion of the FAFSA.
+This includes a student (you), parents/guardians, and a student’s spouse (only if applicable).
+All contributors are required to create a StudentAid.gov account (formerly known as FSA ID) to complete their portion of the FAFSA.

 Cost of attendance (COA)